What is a hearing loop?

 - Any number of users can use the system

-What is a hearing loop video
+Video: What is a hearing loop?

-How does a hearing loop work video
+Video: How does a hearing loop work?

-How can a hearing loop help you?
+Video: How can a hearing loop help you?

-Thanks to Let’s Loop Swindon
+With thanks to Let’s Loop Swindon